Circleville Middle School

 - The table and floor areas should be cleared of debris before being dismissed.

-- All food and drink must remain in the cafeteria.
+- All food and drink (except water bottles/containers) must remain in the cafeteria.
 No students are to be eating outside at recess.

 - Students are not permitted to enter our building or walk through our halls carrying any type of hot beverage regardless of its container.